claire-everett/Preprocess_input_daart/README.md

 ```
 ## Create Contour

+### Step 1: Move videos from "videos" folder to "new_contour_script" folder

-### Step 1: Take the contour of fish, adjust kernel size and masking as needed
+### Step 2: Take the contour of fish, adjust kernel size and masking as needed
 ```
 python scripts/contour_script_CE.py
 ```
-### Step 2: Check the efficacy of the contour: Watch sample output of the contour to check for skips/inaccuracies
+### Step 3: Check the efficacy of the contour: Watch sample output of the contour to check for skips/inaccuracies

-### Step 3: Use the markers and contours to create basefeatures.csv (daart input)
+### Step 4: Use the markers and contours to create basefeatures.csv (daart input)
 ```
 python scripts/basefeatures_input_CE.py
 ```